submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ## v0.17.0

+### New features

+* The new `--only basic-connectivity` option on `subctl verify` runs a smaller set of connectivity tests as a quick sanity check when time is a constraint.

+### Other changes

 * The Globalnet controller now employs Kubernetes leader election to ensure proper continuity during fail-over and avoid potential race conditions.
 * Removed the `dedicated-gateway` flag from `subctl cloud prepare` that was previously deprecated in v0.15.0.
 To deploy without dedicated